virusz4274/snapbackup/README.md

 copy the snapbackups folder
 to restore
 run restoresnap.sh
-Make sure the script and snapbackups folder are in  the same directory after executing restoresnap.sh do snap saved and note the set number then run sudo snap restore [set_number]

 Thats it the snaps  are now  restored
+Make sure the script and snapbackups folder are in  the same directory